kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 match the configured cluster quota.
 The same pair of jobs could run to completion if their pods were scheduled sequentially.

-Another reason a pods could not schedule, even if Kueue had a free quota would be resource fragmentation.
-We would like to prevent allocating quota for an extended period of time if it cannot be consumed.
+Another reason pods could not schedule is that there are some AdmissionChecks configured which are not satisfied for a long time for a Workload which already reserves the quota.

+For example, some users may use AdmissionCheck [atomic-scale-up ProvisioningRequest](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/provisioning-request.md#atomic-scale-upkubernetesio-class) to gate admission of Workload.
+If there is a stock out on the cloud provider side, the Workload may stay waiting for admission for an extended period of time, and we would like to help users to avoid that situation.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of